Osmium in general

 - What if I wish to order osmium and there is none in stock?

-First, there exist not only the Osmium-Institutes but also private resellers with stock.
-Through osmium retailers you can get an option for future purchases at the current price if certain pieces of osmium are currently out of stock.
+First, there exist not only the Osmium-Institutes but also private and institutional sellers with osmium in stock.
+Through Osmium retailers you can be pre-order if certain pieces of osmium are currently out of stock and therefore not available.

 A key reason why investors buy osmium is, in fact, that osmium may become difficult to obtain and therefore they may be approached by interested buyers in the future.